20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Gorges State Park

-My kids love the Hidden Falls swimming area not far from Rainbow Falls (downriver – never swim above a waterfall, never) in Gorges State Park.
+My kids love the Hidden Falls swimming area downstream from Rainbow Falls (never, ever swim above a waterfall) in Gorges State Park.
 The swimming hole is certainly hidden.
-It took me three tries to the park to find it.
-It’s off a little, unmarked trail maybe an eighth of a mile before Rainbow Falls to the left of the trail.
+It took me three tries to find it.
+It’s off a little, unmarked trail on the left, maybe an eighth of a mile before Rainbow Falls.
 If the water is high and fast, this one is not safe for swimming.
 Use common sense.

 Gorges State Park | 976 Grassy Ridge Road, Sapphire, NC | 828.966.9099